Bob Menendez's wife says she was ex-senator's 'puppet' as she gets 4½ years in prison for bribery

 Prosecutors had sought a prison sentence of at least seven years.

-Her lawyer, Sarah Krissoff, asked that she serve only a year behind bars, citing her difficult recovery from breast cancer, which was diagnosed just prior to last year's trial, when she was to be tried along with her husband.
+Her lawyer, Sarah Krissoff, asked that her client serve only a year behind bars, citing longstanding trauma, past abusive relationships, a brain injury and her difficult recovery from breast cancer.
+That diagnosis came just prior to last year's trial, when she was to be tried along with her husband.
 She ended up being tried separately.

+“People with brain injuries don’t just happen to engage in yearslong white-collar crimes.
+They choose to do so,” Pomerantz shot back.
+“Her choices are what caused that conduct.”

 After the sentencing, Krissoff said her client plans to appeal.